uclahs-cds/pipeline-call-sSNV/README.md

 Version: 2.0 (Released on Aug 25, 2021)
 GitHub Package: https://github.com/uclahs-cds/docker-MuSE/pkgs/container/muse

+## Pipeline Steps

+### SomaticSniper
+#### 1. SomaticSniper v1.0.5.0
+Compares a pair of tumor and normal bam files and outputs unfiltered vcf file listing single nucleotide positions that are different between tumor and normal.
+#### 2. Filter out ambiguous positions.
+This takes several steps, listed below, and starts with the same input files given to SomaticSniper.
+##### a.
+Get pileup summaries
+Summarizes counts of reads that support reference, alternate and other alleles for given sites.
+This is done for both input bam files and the results are used in the next step.
+##### b.
+Filter pileup outputs
+Uses `samtools.pl varFilter` to filter each pileup output (tumor and normal), then further filters each to keep only indels with QUAL > 20. `samtools.pl` is packaged with SomaticSniper.
+##### c.
+Filter SomaticSniper vcf
+Uses `snpfilter.pl` (packaged with SomaticSniper):
+i. filter SomaticSniper vcf using normal indel pileup (from step `b`). ii. filter vcf output from step `i` using tumor indel pileup (from step `b`).
+##### d.
+Summarize alignment information for retained variant positions
+Extract positions from filtered vcf file and use with `bam-readcount` to generate a summary of read alignment metrics for each position.
+##### e.
+Final filtering of variants using metrics summarized above
+Uses `fpfilter.pl` (packaged with SomaticSniper), resulting in final high confidence vcf file.

+### Strelka2
+### Mutect 2
+### MuSE

 ## Inputs
 To run the pipeline, one `input.yaml` and one `input.config` are needed, as follows.